 - Undergraduate Department Advisory Council (UDAC)

 - Non-Traditional Electronic Advisory Forums

-- Department Chairs' Advisory Council for the MSN Program
+- Graduate Department Student Advisory Council (GDAC)

 - Post-Master's DNP Student Advisory Council

 - BSN to DNP Student Advisory Council.

 Students also have opportunities to serve as Student Representatives on School of Nursing Councils.
 Through service on the Student Advisory Councils and the School of Nursing Councils, student representatives provide feedback to the faculty and administration on ways to improve the educational experience while enrolled in the School of Nursing.
 Student representatives may volunteer or are selected by the appropriate Associate Dean/Department Chair to serve on the Student Advisory Councils and School of Nursing Councils.
 Students are expected to represent fellow students by bringing forth issues of importance to be addressed.
+Associate

-Associate Deans/Department Chairs reserve the right to invite faculty or staff as appropriate to address student concerns.
+Deans/Department Chairs reserve the right to invite faculty or staff as appropriate to address student concerns.